 If you’re running a standard operation, you’ll end up getting between 5% and 10% of the actual amount of the bets that you’re taking.
 This is known as the Vig (or Vigorish).
 It’s essentially your commission for running your sportsbook and managing your players.

 If you’re running your book well and doing a few thousand dollars per week in payout, then it’s very likely that you are earning into the high five figures and low six figures in “hypothetical” profit per year.

 Success depends on your skill at taking bets, managing your action, and getting new customers.

 There’s no shortage of bookies who have lost a ton of money by mismanaging their books, or those who actually had to work around the clock to make a meaningful amount of money.
 Most of these problems boil down to the skill of the bookie and the appropriate sportsbook software rather than the job’s difficulty level.

 Basically, if you want to be successful in this business, you need to take your time and develop your business step by step.
 Remember, you’re not going to be rolling in cash right away.

-Understand the market and the tools at your disposal from your sportsbook software provider.
+Understand the market and the bookmaking tools at your disposal from your sportsbook software provider.

 Setting Up Your Business